 A member of the Wisconsin Society for Ornithology for most of his life, Daryl served on the board of directors for 40 years – including terms as vice-president and president.
 He helped create the WSO Records Committee, and was the Autumn Seasonal Editor for the Passenger Pigeon journal from 1966 to 1976, compiling and analyzing fall bird reports for the publication.
 He spent many years as the Awards chair and was himself awarded multiple times, including the prestigious Samuel D. Robbins Lifetime Achievement Award in 2012.

-A memorial visitation will be held for Daryl from 10-11 AM on Saturday, August 23, 2025 at Zion Lutheran Church, 912 N. Oneida St, Appleton, WI 54911 with a memorial service to follow at 11 AM.
-Daryl will be laid to rest at Highland Memorial Park following the service.
+A memorial visitation is being held for Daryl from 10-11 AM on Saturday, August 23, 2025 at Zion Lutheran Church in Appleton 912 N. Oneida Street, Appleton, WI 54911 with a memorial service to follow at 11 AM and a graveside ceremony at 12:30 PM at Highland Memorial Park in Appleton.
+A Celebration of Life gathering will take place on Sunday, September 14 from 11 AM - 2 PM at High Cliff State Park.
+In lieu of flowers, please consider donating to the Wisconsin Society for Ornithology in honor of Daryl using the link below.

 Zion Lutheran Church